oppia/oppia-web-developer-docs/Acceptance-Tests.md

   - `common/puppeteer-utils.ts` -> This file contains the base _*BaseUser*_ class which provides the most common and useful methods such as _*openBrowser*_, _*goto*_, _*clickOn*_, _*openExternalPdfLink*_ etc. This class also serves as a foundation for defining other user-oriented subclasses, facilitating various testing scenarios.
   - `common/user-factory.ts` -> This file contains methods for creating a certain user.
 The file has different methods for creating different types of users.
   - `common/test-constants.ts` -> This file contains defined constants such as _*URLs, roles, etc.*_ which are used in the tests.
-  - `common/console-report.ts` -> This file contains methods for logging the console errors during a test.
+  - `common/console-report.ts` -> This file contains methods for listening the console errors during a test.
   - `common/show-message.ts` -> This file contains methods for displaying messages during the tests.

 3) The `user` directory holds the utility files for different user types.
 Each user utility class is built upon the base `BaseUser` class containing the original methods along with the ones related to that user type.
 For example, `blog-post-editor.ts` contains base functions as well as additional functions just related to the `Blog Post Editor` user.
 4) The `data` directory contains all the images and other data files used in the tests.

 ## How to run the acceptance tests